Sample the IPFP Meditation

 Try an Ideal Parent Figure Meditation

-During this IPF guided meditation, you might consider relaxing deeply and imagining yourself as a young child having experiences with parent figures, who are ideal in every way to your nature and needs.
+During this IPF guided meditation with Camille Pack, you’ll be invited to relax deeply and imagine yourself as a young child having experiences with parent figures, who are ideal to your nature and needs.

-This demo is missing the conversational part of the IPF meditation—where you share your experience and the facilitator helps brighten and amplify what unfolds.
+Please note, this meditation is missing the conversational structure of IPF meditation—where you share your experience and the facilitator helps brighten and amplify what unfolds.
+So think of it as a little boost for your journey—not a replacement for the full 3 Pillars Method or IPF Protocol.

 The Three Pillars Model